RickStrahl/BlogPosts/2021-03/LiveReloadServer--A-.NET-Core-Based-Generic-Static-Web-Server-with-Live-Reload/LivereloadserverANetCoreBasedGenericStaticWebServerWithLiveReload-Rick’s Mac mini.md

 * Retrieving version information
 * Handling page routing
 * Pulling other information from various services (stock quantity & prices/availability)
-* Adding Dates and Counters
 * Doing some simple calculations

-You might say - you can do most of those things with client side code, and that's definitely true.
-I can use plain JavaScript or a framework like VueJs, plus some remote XHR calls to do similar things, but you do run into issues with CORS for example.

-To me it's much cleaner and more importantly - more SEO friendly - to use server generated pages that crawlers can find without any special fuss and ceremony required for client side apps.

-In short, for these things I've found this generic server very useful as a replacement for ASPX pages or WebPages I was using previously.
-So far I've migrated 3 of the old classic sites and recently added a new one using this new server.
-All 4 of these sites use a single generic server installation and I now basically have content sites where I can just publish content files without updating any binaries.
+For these things I've found this generic server very useful as a replacement for ASPX pages or WebPages before.
+So far I've migrated 3 of the sites and recently added a new one using this new server.
+All 4 of these sites now use a single generic server installation and I now basically have content sites where I can just push files up individually or in bulk.

 #### Not meant to replace an Application!
 To be clear, I'm not trying to position this as a feature replacement for ASP.NET Core applications, or even for what ASP.NET WebPages provided.
 The goal **is not** to provide a generic Web site engine that can replace a real application.